apache/flink/docs/dev/python/user-guide/table/debugging.md

 ## Watching Logs

-If you set the environment variable `FLINK_HOME`, logs will be placed in the log directory under `FLINK_HOME`.
+If the environment variable `FLINK_HOME` is set, logs will be written in the log directory under `FLINK_HOME`.
-Otherwise, logs will be placed in the directory of PyFlink module.
-You can execute following command to find the log directory of PyFlink module:
+Otherwise, logs will be placed in the directory of the PyFlink module.
+You can execute the following command to find the log directory of PyFlink module:

 {% highlight shell %}